How do I dispute a car insurance claim?

 Should I tell my insurer about incidents I’m not planning to claim against?

-If you exchange details with the other driver and agree not to claim they could change their mind later on and contact your provider.
+Even if you exchange details with the other driver and agree together not to claim, they could change their mind later on and contact your provider.

-📣 Did you know?
-It’s important to keep your insurer fully informed - and many will invalidate your cover if you don’t.
+It’s important to keep your insurer fully informed as many will invalidate your cover if you don’t.
 Additionally, it can help support you if someone makes a false claim on your policy.

 Will my insurance go up if a claim is made against me?